itskme/VideoPlayer/README.md

-This project is a branded .mp4 vieo player.
+This project is a branded .mp4 video player.
 Take a look here: https://itskme.github.io/VideoPlayer/

 You can make your own branding or remove mine and use the core of this project as your own local, web video player.